Position-Dependent Correlation Function of Weak Lensing Convergence: Abstract

 \section{Abstract}

 We provide a systematic study of the position-dependent correlation function in weak lensing convergence maps and its relation to the squeezed limit of the three-point correlation function (3PCF) using state-of-the-art numerical simulations.
 We relate the position-dependent correlation function to its harmonic counterpart, i.e., the position-dependent power spectrum or equivalently the integrated bispectrum.
 We use a recently proposed improved fitting function, BiHalofit, for the bispectrum to compute the theoretical predictions as a function of source redshifts.
 In addition to low redshift results ($z_s=1.0-2.0$) we also provide results for maps inferred from lensing of the cosmic microwave background, i.e., $z_s=1100$. \cb{We include a {\em Euclid}-type realistic survey mask and noise.
-In agreement with the recent studies on the position-dependent power spectrum, we find that the results from simulations are consistent with the theoretical expectations when appropriate corrections are included.}
+In agreement with the recent studies on the position-dependent power spectrum, we find that the results from simulations are consistent with the theoretical expectations when appropriate corrections are included.
+Performing a rough estimate, we find that the (S/N) for the detection of position-dependent correlation function from {\em Euclid}-type mask with $f_{sky}=0.35$, can range between $6-12$ depending on the value of the intrinsic ellipticity distribution parameter $\sigma_{\epsilon} = 0.3-1.0$.
+For reconstructed $\kappa$ maps using an ideal CMB survey the S/N $\approx 1.8$.
+We also found that a $10\%$ deviation in $\sigma_8$ can be detected using IB for the optimistic case of $\sigma_\epsilon=0.3$ with a S/N $\approx 5$.
+The S/N for such detection in case of $\Omega_M$ is lower. }